Intermediate Goodstein principles: Introduction

 Exponential notation is not suitable for writing very big numbers (e.g.~Graham's number \cite{graham1969}), in which case it may be convenient to use systems of notation which employ faster-growing functions.
 In \cite{FSGoodstein}, T.~Arai, S.~Wainer and the authors have shown that the Ackermann function may be used to write natural numbers, giving rise to a new Goodstein process which is independent of the theory ${\sf ATR}_0$ of {\em arithmetical transfinite recursion;} this is a theory in the language of second order arithmetic which is much more powerful than $\sf PA$.
 The main axiom of ${\sf ATR}_0$ states that for any set $X$ and ordinal $\alpha$, the $\alpha$-Turing jump of $X$ exists; we refer the reader to \cite{Simpson:2009:SubsystemsOfSecondOrderArithmetic} for details.

 The idea is, for each $k\geq 2$, to define a notion of Ackermannian normal form for each $m\in \mathbb N$.
-Having done this, we can define Ackermannian Goodstein sequences analogously to Goodstein's original version.
+Having done this, we can define Ackermannian Goodstein sequences analogously to Goodstei{n'}s original version.
 The normal forms used in \cite{FSGoodstein} are defined using an elaborate `sandwiching' procedure first introduced in \cite{Singapore}, approximating a number $m$ by successive branches of the Ackermann function.
 In this paper, we consider simpler, and arguably more intuitive, normal forms, also based on the Ackermann function.
-We show that these give rise to two different Goodstein-like processes, independent of ${\sf ACA}'_0$ and ${\sf ACA}^+_0$, respectively.
-As was the case for ${\sf ATR}_0$, these are theories of second order arithmetic which state that certain Turing jumps exist. ${\sf ACA}'_0$ asserts that, for all $n\in\mathbb N$ and $X\subseteq \mathbb N$, the $n$-Turing jump of $X$ exists, while ${\sf ACA}^+_0$ asserts that its $\omega$-jump exists; see \cite{Simpson:2009:SubsystemsOfSecondOrderArithmetic} for details.
+By making variations of how these normal forms are treated, we show that these give rise to three different Goodstein-like processes, independent of ${\sf ACA}_0$, ${\sf ACA}'_0$ and ${\sf ACA}^+_0$, respectively.
+As was the case for ${\sf ATR}_0$, these are theories of second order arithmetic which state that certain Turing jumps exist.
+Recall that ${\sf ACA}_0$ is a theory of second-order arithmetic whose characteristic axiom is that if $X$ is a set of natural numbers, then the Turing jump of $X$ also exists as a set.
+The more powerful theory ${\sf ACA}'_0$ asserts that, for all $n\in\mathbb N$ and $X\subseteq \mathbb N$, the $n$-Turing jump of $X$ exists, while ${\sf ACA}^+_0$ asserts that its $\omega$-jump exists; see \cite{Simpson:2009:SubsystemsOfSecondOrderArithmetic} for details.
+The theory ${\sf ACA}_0$ is a conservative extension of Peano arithmetic, hence has proof-theoretic ordinal $\varepsilon_0$ \cite{Pohlers:2009:PTBook}.
 The proof-theoretic ordinal of ${\sf ACA}'_0$ is $\varepsilon_\omega$ \cite{Afshari12}, and that of ${\sf ACA}^+_0$ is $\varphi_2(0)$ \cite{Leigh10}; we will briefly review these ordinals later in the text, but refer the reader to standard texts such as \cite{Pohlers:2009:PTBook,Schutte1977} for a more detailed treatment of proof-theoretic ordinals.
+Preliminary versions of some of the results reported here appeared originally in \cite{GoodsteinCiE}.